 The growth hormone test measures the amount of growth hormone in the blood.

 A blood sample is needed.
-For information on how this is done, see: Venipuncture

 Your doctor may give you special instructions about what you can or cannot eat before the test.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 The growth hormone test may be used to monitor response to acromegaly treatment.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different specimens.
 Talk to your doctor about the meaning of your specific test results.

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one patient to another, and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

-Other risks associated with having blood drawn are slight but may include:
+Other risks associated with having blood drawn are slight, but may include: